Welcome to our new Practice Newsletter, we hope you find it helpful to keep you up to date with surgery news.

 - We have employed a new pharmacy team who will use their skills and expertise to work with you to review your medications.
 The will be working with the Doctors to make sure you are on the right dosage and medication so they will be doing most of your medication reviews.
 This will free up Doctor and Nursing time so you can get appointments with them a little easier.

 - From September we are changing our appointment system once again to ensure we have more same day appointments as this is the greater demand at the moment.
-This will mean that we have fewer appointments for the Doctors and Nurses to follow up your problems, so the wait for follow ups will be a little longer than it was previously.
+This will mean that we have fewer appointments for the Doctors and Nurses to follow up your problems, so the wait for follow ups may be a little longer than it was previously.
 We appreciate your understanding of this while we see if this works for everyone.
 We are constantly lookiing at our appointment system to ensure we are giving you the best access to our services that we can.

 What can you do to help?